v-cakoll/docs.pl-pl/docs/core/tools/dotnet-build.md

 ## <a name="name"></a>Nazwa

-`dotnet build`-Kompiluje projekt i wszystkie jego zależności.
+`dotnet build` — kompiluje projekt i wszystkie jego zależności.

 ## <a name="synopsis"></a>Streszczenie